-Shortly after moving to Vancouver while on a teaching sabbatical, Judith volunteered as a Stanley Park Ecology Society educator with School Programs between 2000 and 2001 before joining the board.
-She has extensive experience in environmental education initiatives and curriculum development through her collaboration with the Massachusetts Audubon Society, the Museum Institute for Teaching Science (MITS), as a founding member of the Hebert Arboretum, and with the Berkshire Museum in Pittsfield, Massachusetts.
+Shortly after moving to Vancouver while on a teaching sabbatical, Judith volunteered as a Stanley Park Ecology Society educator with school programs in 2000-2001 before joining the board.
+Judith has extensive experience in environmental education initiatives and curriculum development through her collaboration with the Massachusetts Audubon Society, the Museum Institute for Teaching Science (MITS), as a founding member of the Hebert Arboretum, and with the Berkshire Museum in Pittsfield, Massachusetts.
 She was also the inaugural recipient of the Excellence in Environmental Education Award given by the Massachusetts Executive Office of Education and the inaugural Above and Beyond Award from the Massachusetts Software Council Education Foundation, Inc. for outstanding efforts to enhance education through technology.
 She was presented the inaugural Ocean Educator 2018 award from OceanWise (Vancouver Aquarium), for leading her students in 17 years of twice annual shoreline clean-up education and learning opportunities.

 A native of BC, John began his career working with the Orphan Seal Recovery team and later moved to the Stanley Park Zoological Society where he coordinated the education programs with the Stanley Park Zoo.
 He began his career as a zookeeper with the City of Vancouver in 1992 and later worked in Special Events and Filming.
 John then took an active role in on site supervision and created the Vancouver Park Board’s Ranger Program.
 He has also co-led the Vancouver Park Board’s Wildlife department, coordinating park partner involvement, and developed best management practices for species at risk, as well and oversaw management programs for Canada goose, starling, great blue heron and beaver.
 Currently, John is the Assistant Manager in Animal Control, director of the City of Vancouver’s Emergency Social Services program, and team captain on DAT (Disaster Assistance Team).
 He is also involved with the Burrowing Owl Recovery Team of BC.
 John has been showcased on several natural history productions including Discovery and The Nature of Things for his work with Canada geese.
 When John has a free moment, he enjoys hiking in the North Shore Mountains.